 New York wouldn’t be New York without its subway.
 Join the straphangers – the subway is the quickest, cheapest and easiest way to get around.
 Each trip on the subway costs a flat rate of US$2.75, no matter where you’re going.
 It operates 24 hours a day and travels through Manhattan, Brooklyn, The Bronx and Queens.
 You’ll need a MetroCard – buy one at a booth or a MetroCard vending machine for US$1 and top it up as and when necessary.
 MetroCard also works on buses, which cover routes not served by the subway system such as cross-town between the East and West Sides.

 At the time of writing, the Australian dollar was buying around 76 US cents – check a reliable currency conversion service for up-to-date foreign-exchange rates.

-Check with your bank that you won’t be hit with extra fees when using your credit card in Los Angeles.
+Check with your bank that you won’t be hit with extra fees when using your credit card in New York.
 Your Australian bank and American ATMs will each charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card (most banks have one) with low or no fees to use while you’re away.

 In any case, inform your bank of your travel plans, lest overseas purchases are misconstrued as fraud and your card is cancelled.

 Finally, tipping in the US is such a complex ritual that we have addressed the etiquette here.

 New York has very definite seasons: in the summertime it’s all exploded fire hydrants and sitting in front of the overworked air-conditioner with average highs of 29 degrees Celsius during July; in winter you could find yourself feet-deep in snow.
 Spring can remain chilly well into April though there have been reports of unseasonably mild weather in this spring of 2017.
 Autumn is generally mild and pleasant with daytime temperatures between 12 and 18 degrees Celsius.